mariovalney/woo-checkout-braspag/readme.txt

 == Upgrade Notice ==

-= 2.1.0 =
+= 2.1.1 =

-We changed the "BoletoNumber" field to avoid issues with some providers.
+We fixed customer identity (CPF or CNPJ) not being sent to Braspag if persontype is not provided.
-Make a backup of files and database before update.
+Please, update!